 - a.
-Any Member shall not vote upon any matter on which the Member is disqualified due to a conflict of interest or bias. - b.
+Any Member shall not vote upon any matter on which the Member is disqualified due to a conflict of interest, or any quasi-judicial action regarding that in which the Member is biased. - b.
 Any Member shall openly state that he/she is abstaining due to a conflict of interest or bias. - c.
 The Member who is abstaining due to a financial conflict of interest shall publicly identify the financial interest in detail sufficient to be understood by the public, except that disclosure of the exact street address of a residence is not required. - d.
 As to any other conflict of interest, the Member's determination may be accompanied by an oral or written disclosure of such conflict of interest. - e.
 A Member who is disqualified by a conflict of interest in any matter shall not remain on the dais during the discussion and must not vote on such matter except for Consent Calendar items.
 The Member may remain on the dais for Consent Calendar items if the Member states that he/she is abstaining from the vote due to the described conflict of interest before the Consent Calendar is voted on in one motion.